Arman Financial Services Limited (BOM:531179)

 • Q1 24/25

-Q1 FY25 saw strong AUM and income growth but a 22% drop in PAT due to higher credit costs and lower yields.
-Asset quality remains under pressure from over-leveraging and external disruptions, but management expects gradual improvement post-Diwali.
+Q1 FY25 saw strong AUM and income growth but higher credit costs and lower PAT due to industry-wide stress and over-leveraging.
+Asset quality remains under pressure, but management expects stabilization and gradual improvement post-Diwali.

 Fiscal Year 2024